Low-carb breakfast on the run

 Blend that thoroughly.
 Then add, a little at a time, 1 cup of olive oil, blending thoroughly after each addition.
 At first it will seem soupy, but it thickens as the oil is added.
 When all the oil has been mixed in, pour/scrape into a container, cover, and refrigerate.

 I tried using a mix of olive oil and avocado oil, but the more olive oil I used, the better the mayo was, so now I just use pure olive oil, either plain olive oil or lemon olive oil or garlic olive oil or half-and-half lemon and garlic olive oils.
 (Avocado oil does, however, make a great oil for sautéing because it has a very high smoke point: 520ºF.)
 I really like these olive oils, though I’ve tried only the “bold” of the regular olive oil.
-The lemon and garlic are excellent, and my latest batch of mayo was made with their basil olive oil: very nice.
-(They sell the oils in gallows: $45 for regular, $53 for infused.)
+The lemon and garlic are excellent.
+They do sell their olive oil in gallons on request.

 Once you see how easy it is and how tasty the result, you’ll never go back to store-bought (i.e., fake) mayo.
 I always have a supply of this in the fridge.